-The specialist will use an online system to complete one reflective portfolio submission in years three, six, and nine of their certification cycle.
-These reflective portfolio submissions will be used to demonstrate the specialist's use of clinical care and reasoning.
-Each submission must have a reflective component and must have documentation that reflects clinical reasoning.
+By year three, the specialist will complete a course through the APTA Learning Center on how to appropriately reflect on their practice.
+By year six, the specialist will complete one reflective portfolio submission.
+The reflective portfolio submission will be used to demonstrate the specialist's use of clinical care and reasoning.
+The submission must have a reflective component and must have documentation that reflects clinical reasoning.

-These reflective portfolio submissions will not be scored but will be screened for completion of required information and reflection.
+The reflective portfolio submission will not be scored but will be screened for completion of required information and reflection.